AutodeskGames/stingray-docs/source/interactive_help/sdk_help/overview.md

 ![A fuller picture](../images/full_picture.png)

-However, this picture covers the project authoring and testing workflow for Windows only -- it still omits other things testing and mirroring to other platforms, and deploying final bundles of the game.
+However, this picture covers the project authoring and testing workflow for Windows only -- it still omits other things testing and mirroring to other platforms, and deploying final bundles of your interactive app.

 ## Multiple editors